Learning beyond the books.

 Teaching science can be hard, especially when it comes to more abstract themes.
 Dáskalos makes learning fun and explorative again.
 Usable both for beginners and as an interactive reference book, it shows information about such diverse topics as platonic solids, optical lens systems, momentum conservation for pendulums, atom models with fusion, vector analysis and many more.
 The content is fully interactive and the interaction’s playful – instead of boring and grey.
-The topics immediately become more tangible and easier to grasp, as they deal with spatial phenomenons that are hard to explain in text books or static graphics.
-Knowledge can be transferred in a more direct way and is combined with beautiful interactive models and systems which is unfortunately missing in many recent AR applications.
+The topics immediately become more tangible and easier to grasp, as they deal with spatial phenomena that are hard to explain in textbooks or static graphics.
+Knowledge can be transferred more directly and is combined with beautiful interactive models and systems which is, unfortunately, missing in many recent AR applications.

 Dáskalos Chemistry shows the chemistry part of Dáskalos in action.
 The full periodic system is available, atoms and molecules can be observed and analyzed in augmented reality.
 They are accompanied by hands-on, printed learning materials.
 Moving an atom closer to you reveals the inner structure, including electronic configuration and properties.
 Moving it further away shows the color-coded structure of the element using the CPK coloring scheme, the most popular system for distinguishing chemical elements.